-It will be the responsibility of the Provision Manager to complete any risk assessments for any positive DBS checks returned and share with Head of Service for sign off before commencing any support within the community service.
+It will be the responsibility of the Provision Manager to complete any Risk Assessments for any positive DBS checks returned and share with the Assistant Director for sign off before commencing any support within the community service.

 All staff will be able to evidence they have completed appropriate training to meet the needs and requirements of the individual/s they are supporting.